 and interrupt production.

-that gives its user almost unlimited ability to validate an EDI file.
+that gives users almost unlimited ability to validate an EDI file.
 It uses

-Standard Exchange Format (SEF) files to obtain the EDI file's
+a Standard Exchange Format (SEF) file to obtain the EDI implementation

 Framework EDI validates in an EDI file.

 Framework EDI reads the position numbers of data segments and data elements in a SEF